-The Home Office has powers to conduct onsite compliance inspections at any UK employer.
+The Home Office has powers to conduct onsite and digital compliance inspections with any UK employer.
 An immigration audit can help you stay compliant and avoid penalties.

 Immigration audits are one of the most effective ways to manage immigration compliance risk and avoid Home Office enforcement action.